Amid coronavirus outbreak, Florida county pulls welcome mat - KVIA

 And history offered other reasons to be leery of outsiders.
 When Hurricane Michael devastated the region two years ago, Liberty County, like so many rural enclaves across the Florida Panhandle, was desperate for help.
 Outsiders came pouring in, including some that took advantage of the community’s trust and desperation.

 One by one, nearby counties joined the list of confirmed cases.
-As of Wednesday night, Florida reported nearly 22,000 infections statewide, and the number of deaths surpassed 600.
+As of Thursday, the state reported nearly 22,000 infected Floridians, and the number of deaths surpassed 610.

 Leon County to the east, home to the state capital, had at least 150 cases.
 Gadsden to the north counted nearly 40, and Franklin to the south recorded its first case two weeks ago.
 Neighboring Calhoun County, just on the other side of the Apalachicola River, had five recorded cases.